JulienRouse/blog-data/content/blog/3_Tutorial_for_a_Derivative_Clicker_clone_with_Svelte_part2.md

 #### Read from the store

-To reference a value from the store, you prepend the dollar character `$` before its name.
+To reference a value from the store, you prepend the dollar sign `$` before it's name.
 Here to access the value of `money` in the template we use `$money`.
 What it does in reality is auto-subscribe to the store value, and unsubscribe to it when the component is destroyed using the `onDestroy` lifecycle functions. `onDestroy` is kind of the opposite of `onMount`, it is called just after the component is unmounted from the DOM.

 You can also opt out of the automatic subscribe and unsubscribe by doing it yourself, which allow more control over it.
 Let see what it would have looked like: